-To use the Hortonworks Sandbox on a Mac you must have the following resources available to you:
+To use the HDP 2.1 Technical Preview VM on a Mac you must have the following resources available to you:

 - Hosts:

-- A 64-bit machine with a chip that supports virtualization.
+- o A 64-bit machine with a chip that supports virtualization.
 Any Mac that can run Lion has a 64-bit chip.

-- A BIOS that has been set to enable virtualization support.
+- o A BIOS that has been set to enable virtualization support.
 Any Mac that can run Lion has been set to enable virtualization support.

 - Host Operating Systems:

-- Mac OS X, Lion or later
+- o Mac OS X, Lion or later

 - At least 4 GB of physical RAM

-- Note if you wish to enable the optional Ambari or Hbase projects, you will need 8Gb of physical RAM and will need to increase the RAM allocated to the virtual machine to at least 4 Gb.
+- Note if you wish to enable the optional Ambari or Hbase projects, you will need 8GB of physical RAM and will need to increase the RAM allocated to the virtual machine to at least 4 GB.

 - Virtual Machine Environments:

-- VMware Fusion, version 5.x
+- o VMware Fusion, version 5.x

 - Supported browsers

-- Firefox latest stable release
+- o Firefox latest stable release

 - Google Chrome latest stable release

 - The correct virtual appliance file for your environment.
-Download them from http://hortonworks.com/sandbox.
+Download them from http://hortonworks.com/HDP 2.1 Technical Preview VM.